-When it comes to money matters, men and women diverge on first date etiquette for the budget.
-Men are the big spenders, with the majority (60%) expecting to spend more than $45 to impress their date, while 70% of women expect to spend between $15-$45, and 10% don’t expect to spend any money at all.
+When it comes to money, men and women diverge on first date etiquette for the budget.
+Men’s etiquette shows they’re the big spenders, with the majority (60%) expecting to spend more than $45 to impress their date, while 70% of women expect to spend between $15-$45, and 10% don’t expect to spend any money at all.

 It comes as no surprise that the senses play a big role in chemistry, with sight and smell voted an integral part in the art of attraction.
 Our research found that colors can act as a warning sign or attracting beacon on a first date.
 According to our members, wearing orange and yellow are a definite no on a first date, and were voted as the least attractive colors.